 Maybe someday I’ll paint my laminate countertops—they also fight with my stenciled backsplash—or get new laminate counters.
 Maybe we’ll go the butcher block route, though I’m not convinced our lazy kitchen habits wouldn’t ruin wood no mater what I seal it with.
 Maybe I’ll paint my lower cabinets the perfect shade of green/blue/gray that will bridge my floors and counters.
 But for now my new strategy is: ignore them.
 I’ll update when that strategy begins to fail me.

 As someone who blogs about my minor house changes and takes pictures of and writes about beautiful homes, I feel pressure for my own kitchen to be beautiful too.
 But I can’t afford the kitchen I’d choose to reflect me and my good, carefully cultivated taste.
-It sounds so shallow when I write it out, doesn’t it?
-I enjoy thoughtfully created homes.
-I appreciate the skill, the eye, and the artistry of pulling these together.
-But that’s not what this project is about.
 I love to think about tile and stone and hardware, and I’d love to try to employ all of these tools in a kitchen renovation someday.
 But this isn’t that time, and this kitchen doesn’t need to say anything about me, other than I have this need to make things look better without spending too much.
 And I might devalue my time a little bit.
 And take on things a little beyond my DIY skill level.

 Inspiration photos can backfire.

 It’s possible to OD in the inspiration phase.
-One of the main reasons I had to stop thinking of my project as a reno is the more I studied kitchen inspiration photos, the more the beautiful pictures felt like a kick to my pride.
+One of the main reasons I had to stop thinking of my project as a reno is the more I studied kitchen inspiration photos, the less helpful they became.
 I’d taken the inspiration stage to the point where the images weren’t lifting the horizon of the possible, they were sinking my hopes before I’d gotten my project off the ground.
 I have to be careful to choose my point of reference.
 This is one reason why before photos are so helpful.
 They help keep you grounded in your starting-off place.

 But I’d gotten too focused on beauty beyond my budget that I wasn’t seeing the beauty I have.
 This kitchen is the biggest one we’ve ever had.
 It gets great natural light and has windows that look out on Texas Live Oak trees.
 It has a coffee maker and, last but not least, food.
 I love this house and the people I share it with, this kitchen, the meals we’ve made here, and all the people we’ve shared them with.
 This is the point of reference I want to use when I look at what I have and what I want to change.
 And when I use this lens, I really love the changes we’ve made.